regevs/recombination/config.md

 An **assmebly** is the result of the de-novo assembly of a sample set.
 This could be done in the pipeline or obtained from another source.

-Within a sample set, there are **sample**-s, which in principle correspond to a single physical sample.
+Within a sample set, there are **sample_id**-s, which in principle correspond to a single physical sample.
 A single sample will include one or more flow cells.

 Each **flow_cell** corresponds to a reads data file derived from a flow cell.
 This is expected to be a `fastq.gz` file after read filtering.